Graphic design trends can be difficult to keep up with. Inspiration emerges from all over, and trends are an ever-changing ever-evolving beast.

 If you only have a small amount of room, such as on a social media post, then a bold font can be the main focus of your graphic.
 The point of social media is to get your message across quickly and efficiently, and heavy fonts can really help with that by making short phrases feel a lot more powerful.

 Ready to boost your design skills?
-Take GoSkills design courses and learn skills like how to create amazing effects in Photoshop, or creating vector art from scratch in Illustrator, and more!
+Take GoSkills design courses and learn skills like how to create amazing effects in Photoshop, or create vector art from scratch in Illustrator, and more!